ryanquinnnelson/CMU-11685-Frame-Level-Classification-of-Speech-using-Deep-Learning/README.md

         O  C  T  O  P  U  S
 ```

 ### Requirements

 - configuration file: The file is expected to be in a format that python's `configparser` understands.
-- kaggle.json file: The module also requires a kaggle token file `kaggle.json` to be available.
+- kaggle.json file: The module also expects a kaggle token file `kaggle.json` to be available.
+- `customized` python module with two files
+    - `customized.datasets.py`
+       - defines custom `TrainValDataset` and `TestDataset` classes, both of which are subclasses
+      of `torch.utils.data.Dataset`.
+       - Each subclass define the interface between the data and the model.
+       - Each class must implement the following methods: `__init__()`, `__len__()`, `__getitem__()`.
+    - `customized.output.py`
+      - defines custom `KaggleFormatter` class which defines how to transform the output of the model into the format required for kaggle submissions.
+      - This class must implement the following method: `format(out)`.

 ### How to run

 Module requires a single argument - the path to the configuration file.

 ```bash
 $ run_octopus.py /path/to/config.txt
 ```

 ### Configuration File requirements

 The following is an example of a configuration file.
 All configs are required.
 Values are fully customizable.

 ```text
 [DEFAULT]